Jayavarman VI: History

 During the reigns of Udayadityavarman II and Harshavarman III there were some internal rebellions and an unsuccessful war with Champa.
 Maybe the last one continued to reign in Angkor during a revolt which finally brought to power the following official King, Jayavarman VI, probably a vassal prince.

-Coming from Phimai area, in Mun River Valley, he appears as an usurper and the founder of a new dynasty, the Mahidharapura, from the name of his family's ancestral home.
+Coming from the Phimai area of the Mun River valley, in what is now Nakhon Ratchasima province in Thailand, he appears as a usurper and the founder of a new dynasty, the Mahidharapura, from the name of his family's ancestral home.
 In inscriptions at the beginning of his reign, he claimed to be a descendant of the mythical couple of prince Sage Kambu Swayambhuva and his sister (and wife) Mera, rather than having real ancestors of royal lineage.

 Jayavarman VI was probably engaged for several years in strife against those who remained loyal to the legitimate line of Harshavarman III and his heir Nripatindravarman which may have reigned in Angkor until 1113.

 However, he is generally given credit for the construction of Phimai temple.
 He was succeeded by his elder brother, Dharanindravarman I, and received as posthumous name Paramakaivalyapada.